You come to Italy thinking it will be a trip. You leave knowing it was a beginning

 - Reviews: Check online reviews on platforms like Google, TripAdvisor, or Yelp.
 High ratings and positive feedback from other customers can be good indicators of quality.

 - Local Recommendations: Ask locals for their favorite gelato spots.
 Italians are passionate about their food and often know the best places that tourists might overlook.
-I've always found them happy to share their gelato passion with me whenever I travel and i have eaten some of the best gelato of my life on the recommendation of locals.
+I've always found them happy to share their gelato passion with me whenever I travel, and I have eaten some of the best gelato of my life on the recommendation of locals.

 6. Variety: